gatsbyjs/gatsby/CONTRIBUTING.md

 You can install the latest `master` version of Gatsby by following these steps:

 * Clone the repo, navigate to its directory.
-* Install Lerna if you don't have it already: `yarn global add lerna@^2.0.0-beta.0`
-* Execute `yarn && lerna bootstrap` to install dependencies and cross link all the packages.
+* Install dependencies using `yarn install` in the root of the repo.

 The usual contributing steps are: